Rea second as Bautista wins Phillip Island opener

-World Superbikes: Rea second as champion Bautista wins Phillip Island opener
+World Superbikes: Jonathan Rea second as champion Bautista wins Phillip Island opener

 Last updated on .From the section Northern Ireland

-Jonathan Rea finished second in Race One behind champion Alvaro Bautista as the World Superbikes season got under way in Phillip Island, Australia.
+Jonathan Rea finished second in race one behind champion Alvaro Bautista as the World Superbikes season got under way in Phillip Island, Australia.

 Northern Irishman Rea was 1.6 seconds clear after four laps in wet conditions but the Spaniard moved ahead by lap 10 and went on to win by 3.471 seconds.

-Turkey's 2021 champion Toprak Razgatlioglu completed the podium positions 6.168 seconds off the pace.
+Turkey's 2021 champion Toprak Razgatlioglu completed the podium positions, 6.168 seconds off the pace.

 Rea's Kawasaki team-mate Alex Lowes crashed out on lap eight when fourth.

-That helped Razgatlioglu's Yamaha team-mate, Italian Andrea Locatelli secure fourth place with his compatriot Axel Bassani and another Spaniard Iker Lecuona completing the top six.
+That helped Razgatlioglu's Yamaha team-mate, Italian Andrea Locatelli, secure fourth place with his compatriot Axel Bassani and another Spaniard Iker Lecuona completing the top six.

-BMW's Michael Van Der Mark crashed out on lap two while former champion Tom Sykes, who was making his return to the series, was also among the retirements.
+BMW's Michael van der Mark crashed out on lap two while former champion Tom Sykes, who was making his return to the series, was also among the retirements.

 Ducati rider Bautista, 38, initially led the riders off the grid but Rea took the lead on the turn one.

-But after pushing into a 1.6-second lead by the end of the lap four, Rea, 36, then began to be reeled in by the defending champion.
+But after pushing into a 1.6-second lead, Rea, 36, then began to be reeled in by the defending champion.

-The champion eventually moved ahead on lap 10 and despite nearly sliding off at the same part of the circuit where Van Der Mark had come to grief, he regrouped to take the win.
+The champion eventually moved ahead on lap 10 and despite nearly sliding off at the same part of the circuit where Van der Mark had come to grief, he regrouped to take the win.

 Amid the slippery conditions, Rea had a nervous moment late on which saw him lose some time to Bautista.